Designer / Problem-Solver / Doodler

 During my junior year, I took some psychology courses and fell in love with how humans think.
 I wanted to thus have a career that combined both Computer Science and Psychology.

 That’s when I found out about User Experience!
 I also have loved all forms of art ever since I was little, so UX Design naturally peaked my interest!
-I am currently pursuing a Master’s in Human-Computer Interaction at Georgia Tech so I can further learn how to design for others instead of yourself.
+I thus pursued a Master’s in Human-Computer Interaction at Georgia Tech so I can further learn how to design for others instead of yourself.

 One of my core principles is that you should always strive to help others using your own skills.
 Thus, I strongly believe in designing innovative technologies to benefit society in some way.
 Certain areas that have always intrigued me are technology for health, education, and social reform.